Melissa (novel): Publication

 Gino started their work on the book in 2003, and the novel underwent several drafts before its August 2015 release.
 Gino worked closely with editors Jean Marie Stine and with David Levithan from Scholastic Corporation.
 One of the major edits to Gino's work was the title; the original title was Girl George (a reference to Boy George), but Scholastic changed it to George during the editing process.
 Before the commercial release, Scholastic sent over 10,000 copies to teachers in the United States which received mixed, but largely positive feedback.
 The teachers and librarians who opposed the novel argued that children are too young to be discussing these issues.
 However, the positive feedback convinced Scholastic to increase the first printing order from 35,000 to 50,000.

 Scholastic Press and Scholastic UK prints copies in both hardcover and softcover.
 Translated copies can be found in English, Spanish, French, Catalan, Chinese Complex, Danish, Dutch, German, Italian, Japanese, Portuguese, Swedish and Vietnamese.
 Jamie Clayton, a transgender actress, narrated the audio book.
 Gino felt it was important to have "trans voices to telling trans stories" to make the story feel genuine.

 In 2021, Gino and Scholastic changed the title of the novel from George to Melissa, saying they shouldn't have titled it with a name that "the main character does not like or want to use for herself".
 Gino initially suggested Melissa's Story as the new title of the novel, with Scholastic then choosing to shorten it to Melissa.
-Scholastic plans to start publishing an edition of the novel bearing the new title in April 2022 in the United States.
+They also suggest that readers "vandalize" their old copies of the book to accommodate the new title.
+Scholastic published an edition of the novel bearing the new title in April 2022 in the United States.